top of page

 RSD is not officially recognized as a standalone condition, nor can it be diagnosed using the DSM-5.

-Clinicians may suspect RSD based on your symptoms in conjunction with the presence of neurodivergent conditions.
+Clinicians may suspect RSD based on your traits in conjunction with the presence of neurodivergence.

 They will evaluate your responses to rejection and assess past or present experiences of harsh criticism.

-The symptoms of mood disorders and other mental health conditions often overlap with those of RSD, complicating the identification of RSD.
+The traits of mood disorders and other mental health conditions often overlap with those of RSD, complicating the identification of RSD.

 Medications

-Counselling may also address identity aspects subject to societal criticism, such as sexual orientation, recognizing that societal rejection can trigger RSD symptoms.
-This approach will incorporate neurodiversity-affirming practices that focus on accommodation rather than attempting to "fix" the individual.
+Counselling may also address identity aspects subject to societal criticism, such as sexual orientation, recognizing that societal rejection can trigger RSD signs.

 Therapy may take the form of a number of therapy modalities, including those that target attachment style, such as International Family Systems and Dialectical Behavioral Therapy.
 You can prepare for your initial therapy session by using our how-to guide.